 Aluminum and vinyl gutters are the modern standard, and neither material rusts.
 If you’re not lucky enough to have newer gutters and you find your old gutters rusting, sand the rust away, prime the area, then paint with a good quality rust-inhibiting paint.
 But honestly, it’s probably time to buy a new batch of gutters.

 How often should you run down this list?
 The reliable folks over at the National Foundation Repair Association recommend taking care of your gutters twice a year: once in the spring, once in the fall.
-But tending to your gutters doesn’t just mean keeping them damage-free – it also means keeping them debris-free.
+But tending to your gutters and gutter guards doesn’t just mean keeping them damage-free - it also means keeping them debris-free.
 And that means climbing on ladders, sticking your fists in organic goop, and running around the second story roof.
 Wouldn’t your life be less complicated if you could skip out on gutter cleaning for good?
 You may want to consider MasterShield.
 MasterShield is so effective at keeping debris out while allowing rainwater in, we guarantee your gutters will never clog again.
 We’re so confident in our product, we offer the best warranty in the industry.

 Take good care of your gutters, and they will take good care of you.